sak360/KnowledgeBase/README.md

 # KnowledgeBase
 This is a Knowledge Base application built on the MEAN stack.
-A version of it is currently in production at [UIC's Learning Technology Solutions department] (http://skhan231.people.uic.edu:8080).
+A version of it is currently in production at [UIC's Learning Technology Solutions department] (ltskb.uic.edu).

 View a demo of the application in action [HERE](https://youtu.be/mDB5pSo57go).